Jamie956/Jamie956.github.io/frontend/angular.md

-The primary default directives provided by Angular consist of the following
+The primary default directives provided by Angular consist of the following:

 - NgClass—Conditionally apply a class to an element
 - NgStyle—Conditionally apply a set of styles to an element